John Wesley's self-examination questions

 Here are 22 questions similar to those John Wesley gave to members of his discipleship groups around 250 years ago.

 The questions have their origin in the spiritual accountability group started by Wesley when he was a student at Oxford — a group that detractors called "The Holy Club."
-The first list appeared about 1729 or 1730 in the preface to Wesley's second Oxford Diary.
+The first list appeared about 1729 in the preface to Wesley's second Oxford Diary.
 Similar questions appeared in his 1733 A Collection of Forms of Prayer for Every Day in the Week.
 In 1781, Wesley published a list of questions like this one in The Arminian magazine.

 1. Am I consciously or unconsciously creating the impression that I am better than I really am?
 In other words, am I a hypocrite?